First the good news...

 The main international GM crops are:

-- Sugar - sugar from sugarbeets may be GM but sugar from sugar cane is non-GM
+- Sugar - sugar from sugarbeets may be GM but sugar from sugar cane is non-GM.
+Brazil has just started growing a small amount of GM sugar cane, so buy Australian.

 - Alfalfa - (also known as lucerne) this is a livestock feed.
 The US does not allow it to be used as alfalfa sprouts for food but Australia has since February 2014.
 We think it unlikely that any alfalfa sprouts sold in Australia are GM.